mattbierner/blog.mattbierner.com/_posts/2014-02-05-atum-primitive-language-values.md

 * An extensible flag.
 * A map of properties.

-Atum meta object are simply subclasses of `Object` that implement the required interface.
+Atum meta objects are simply subclasses of `Object` that implement the required interface.
 The properties are stored in a map of host strings to property descriptors.

 ## Object Value
 The base Atum Object record contains fairly little logic.